Confederate States of America: Victories: 1861

 The American Civil War broke out in April 1861 with a Confederate victory at the Battle of Fort Sumter in Charleston.

 In January, President James Buchanan had attempted to resupply the garrison with the steamship, Star of the West, but Confederate artillery drove it away.
 In March, President Lincoln notified South Carolina Governor Pickens that without Confederate resistance to the resupply there would be no military reinforcement without further notice, but Lincoln prepared to force resupply if it were not allowed.
 Confederate President Davis, in cabinet, decided to seize Fort Sumter before the relief fleet arrived, and on April 12, 1861, General Beauregard forced its surrender.

-Following Sumter, Lincoln directed states to provide 75,000 troops for three months to recapture the Charleston Harbor forts and all other federal property.
+Following Sumter, Lincoln directed states to provide 75,000 militiamen for three months to recapture the Charleston Harbor forts and all other federal property.
 This emboldened secessionists in Virginia, Arkansas, Tennessee and North Carolina to secede rather than provide troops to march into neighboring Southern states.
 In May, Federal troops crossed into Confederate territory along the entire border from the Chesapeake Bay to New Mexico.
 The first battles were Confederate victories at Big Bethel (Bethel Church, Virginia), First Bull Run (First Manassas) in Virginia July and in August, Wilson's Creek (Oak Hills) in Missouri.
 At all three, Confederate forces could not follow up their victory due to inadequate supply and shortages of fresh troops to exploit their successes.
 Following each battle, Federals maintained a military presence and occupied Washington, DC; Fort Monroe, Virginia; and Springfield, Missouri.
 Both North and South began training up armies for major fighting the next year.
 Union General George B. McClellan's forces gained possession of much of northwestern Virginia in mid-1861, concentrating on towns and roads; the interior was too large to control and became the center of guerrilla activity.
 General Robert E. Lee was defeated at Cheat Mountain in September and no serious Confederate advance in western Virginia occurred until the next year.

 Meanwhile, the Union Navy seized control of much of the Confederate coastline from Virginia to South Carolina.
 It took over plantations and the abandoned slaves.
 Federals there began a war-long policy of burning grain supplies up rivers into the interior wherever they could not occupy.
 The Union Navy began a blockade of the major southern ports and prepared an invasion of Louisiana to capture New Orleans in early 1862.